alan-turing-institute/data-safe-haven/docs/explanations/classification/classification-overview.md

 If it becomes apparent during the project that intended analysis will produce this effect then the inputs should be treated as a new work package with this extra information, and classified afresh, following the full classification process below.
 In the below, "personal data" follows the GDPR definition: information from which a living individual is identified or identifiable.
 It excludes information about individuals who are dead.

+A [high level diagram](classification\Simple-Classification-Flow-Diagram.pdf) of how we classify work packages can be found here.

+The detailed diagram can be found [here](Full-Classification-Flow-Diagram.pdf).

 ### Tier 0